mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 We could plot a scatterplot.

 Assumptions:
-- Random sample of houses
+- Random sample of houses.
 - Population of differences should be bell-shaped, normally distributed.
 Plot histogram and QQ-plot.
 It does not need to be perfectly normal, if the sample size is large enough it is OK.
 However, if the data is very skewed, instead of using the T statistic below, we should use a non-parametric approach, such as the **Wilcoxon Signed Rank Test**.

 `T = (Best Estimate - Hypothesis Estimate) / Standard Error of Estimate`